Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 On a daily basis, medical assistants work closely with physicians and other support staff with the goal of improving the overall health and well-being of their patients.
-To find out more about becoming a medical assistant, read about Arizona College’s Medical Assisting with Phlebotomy Training.
+To find out more about becoming a medical assistant, read about Arizona College of Allied Health’s Medical Assisting with Phlebotomy Training.

 Medical assistants are cross-trained to perform both clinical (back office) and administrative (front office) tasks within a medical setting, making them extremely versatile.
 There is no one-size-fits-all job description of what a medical assistant does on a daily basis.
 Depending on the specialty, size, and location of their work environment, medical assistants perform a variety of important administrative and clinical tasks.

 Medical assistants serve as liaisons between doctors and patients and will communicate the physician’s orders, results from laboratory tests, and treatment plans directly to the patients.
 It is important that the medical assistant has the professional “soft” skills required to communicate effectively and efficiently with the physician, the patient, and other team members.
 These include: